ji3o/AOC/README.md

 # AOC

-This year again I am Styling Take-Plays in der Advent of Code Competition.
+This year again I am taking part in der Advent of Code Challenge